-Where is tobago
+Where is Tobago located?

-What is the Size of Tobago?
+What is the currency used in Tobago?

 What is the weather like in Tobago?

 Tobago boasts a warm, tropical, marine climate, with constant cool breezes from NE trade winds and year-round temperatures ranging from 23°C (73°F) to 32°C (89°F).